 Inquiry-based learning is an educational approach that emphasizes active student engagement, critical thinking, and problem-solving skills.

-It encourages students to ask questions, investigate topics, and construct their own knowledge through exploration and discovery.
+It encourages students to ask questions, investigate topics, and construct knowledge through exploration and discovery.

-This guide aims to provide an overview of inquiry-based learning, including its definition, best practices, features, pros and cons, benefits, and examples.
+This guide provides an overview of inquiry-based learning, including its definition, best practices, features, pros and cons, benefits, and examples.

 Definition